Dulles District

-The 4A Dulles District is a high school conference in the state of Virginia that includes schools from Northern Virginia, with all of its full-time members from Loudoun County.
+The 4A Dulles District is a high school conference in the US state of Virginia that includes schools from Northern Virginia, with all of its full-time members from Loudoun County.
 4A is the third largest enrollment class of the Virginia High School League and is typically very competitive in Virginia high school sports.

 The Dulles District schools compete in the 4A West Region with the schools from Conference 21A, Conference 22, Conference 23, and Conference 24.

 History and Facts about the District

 The Dulles District was created in 2001 from all six Loudoun County high schools that were in the AA Northwestern District, which were Broad Run High School, Loudoun County High School, Loudoun Valley High School, Park View High School, Potomac Falls High School, and Stone Bridge High School.

 The Dulles District's name is derived from the district's proximity to Washington Dulles International Airport, which is located in eastern Loudoun County.